-Community Engagement and Project
+Community Engagement and Project Monitoring Officer

-Monitoring Officer

-There are no direct diversity or equality implications arising from this report.
+There are no direct diversity or equality implications arising from this progress report.

-7.4 Other implications (where significant) - i.e. Staff, Health Inequality, Sustainability, Crime and Disorder and Impact on Looked After Children
+7.4 Other implications (where significant) - i.e., Staff, Health Inequalities, Sustainability, Crime and Disorder, and Impact on Looked After Children

-In terms of risk and opportunity management, the Internal Audit Plan and its outcomes are a key part of the council's risk management and assurance frameworks.
+In terms of risk and opportunity management, the 6-month Internal Audit Plan and its outcomes are a key part of the council's risk management and assurance frameworks.
 The Internal Audit Plan is based on risk assessments that include a review of the council's risk and opportunity register.

-8. Background papers used in preparing the report:

-- Strategy for Internal Audit 2020/21 to 2022/23 and Internal Audit Plan 2022/23 - Internal Audit Reports issued in 2022/23.
+- 8. Background papers used in preparing the report (including their location on the Council's website or identification whether any are exempt or protected by copyright): - Strategy for Internal Audit and 6-month Internal Audit Plan 2023/24 - Internal Audit Reports issued in 2023/24.